 I think a human rights obligation is applicable to a certain part of the electoral process but don’t see it included.
 Why not?
 The decisions concerning application of a human rights obligation to a particular part of the process were made based on extensive review by Carter Center staff and expert consultants.
 As a public international law resource, this database is intended to provide users with the references necessary to develop a legal argument.
 Such decisions are not meant to be absolute and users are encouraged to apply sources to other areas of the electoral process where they contribute to a strong and well-constructed argument.
 In the case of the legal framework for elections, most material relevant to the legal framework’s handling of particular parts of the process was assigned to the relevant part to avoid repetition.
 As such, the Legal Framework election part here includes only the obligations directly relevant to the construction, not content, of electoral law.

 Is the database content available in hardcopy?
-The Carter Center has published a new companion handbook to the EOS database, Election Obligations and Standards: A Carter Center Assessment Manual.
+The Carter Center has published a companion handbook to the EOS database, Election Obligations and Standards: A Carter Center Assessment Manual.
 The handbook outlines criteria for assessing specific electoral issues throughout the cycle and links them with the obligations and election parts found in this database.
 It is available in PDF in both English and Spanish.
-Please email us at the address below to request a hardcopy.
+Please note that this handbook was published in 2014 and so does not reflect newer sources that have been added to the database in the intervening years.

 I found an error.
 How do I report it to The Carter Center?
 Please email us, indicating the nature of the error and a copy of the link if possible.
 The Center will make every effort to reply and rectify the mistake as soon as possible.